kavia-common/weather-dashboard-223329-223338/weather_dashboard_frontend/README.md

 ## Theming

 Theme tokens are defined in src/styles/theme.js and applied via inline styles and root CSS variables.
 The design follows a modern aesthetic with subtle shadows, rounded corners (12px), and smooth transitions.

-## Backend Integration (Future)

-weatherClient.js reads REACT_APP_API_BASE and exposes:
-- getCurrentWeather(query)
-- getForecast(query)

-If you provision a backend:
-- Implement endpoints /weather/current?q=City and /weather/forecast?q=City
-- Ensure CORS is configured for the frontend origin

 ## Notes